I attended a gamification seminar

 Speaking of which

-I ride my bike as a hobby.
+I enjoy cycling as a hobby.

 allows you to do bike training as an MMO.
-There are

-I've gone off topic quite a bit.
+I've gone off on quite a tangent.

-Let's get back to the topic.
+Let's get back to the main topic.

 In this seminar